-The @docmd/plugin-sitemap plugin automatically generates a sitemap.xml file at the root of your build directory.
-This file provides search engines like Google and Bing with a comprehensive map of your site’s architecture, ensuring that all pages—including deep links within versioned documentation—are crawled and indexed.
+The @docmd/plugin-sitemap plugin generates a sitemap.xml file at the root of your build directory.
+This provides search engines with a comprehensive map of your site’s architecture, ensuring that all pages - including versioned documentation - are crawled and indexed.

 Configuration

 Enable sitemap generation by providing your siteUrl in the root configuration.
-You can customize the crawl weight of various sections within the plugins object.
+You can customise the crawl weight within the plugins object.

 }